twongCMU/AnomalyDetection/README.md

 # Python port
 As this code is proof-of-concept, it has grown organically and has many shortcomings.
 Therefore, we have written a Python port of the code.
-For more information, see
+For more information, see [the python page](https://github.com/twongCMU/AnomalyDetection/tree/twong/python/python)